 - using blood tests to rule out other types of arthritis

-For example, people may find it helpful to work with a doctor or podiatrist to help them find the right sort of footwear for their condition.
+For example, people may find it helpful to work with a doctor or podiatrist to help them find the right footwear for their condition.
 Using shoe inserts may provide symptom relief and make it easier to walk.

 Strengthening exercises and stretches may also prevent more severe symptoms.
-Doing exercises that involve slow, gentle, strength building movements, such as yoga and tai chi, can be safer for the joints than higher impact exercises such as running.
+Doing exercises that involve slow, gentle, strength-building movements, such as yoga and tai chi, can be safer for the joints than higher-impact exercises, such as running.

 The sections below look at some treatments and home remedies in more detail.